-The following management discussion and analysis ("MD&A") is a review of the operations, current financial position and outlook for Madoro Metals Corp. (the "Company") and should be read in conjunction with the Company's audited consolidated financial statements for year ended February 29, 2024 and February 28, 2023; including the notes thereto (the "Financial Statements"), copies of which are filed on the SEDAR+ website: www.sedarplus.ca.
+The following management discussion and analysis ("MD&A") is a review of the operations, current financial position and outlook for Madoro Metals Corp. (the "Company") and should be read in conjunction with the Company's unaudited interim condensed consolidated financial statements for the nine months ended November 30, 2024 and audited financial statements for the year ended February 29, 2024; including the notes thereto (the "Financial Statements"), copies of which are filed on the SEDAR+ website: www.sedarplus.ca.